 The Versi-Dredge requires only one operator and does not require tender boats or additional personnel, which significantly reduces fuel and labor costs.
 The Versi-Dredge is also one-truck transportable and does not require any spuds, side tanks, or other equipment to be put into operation.
 Once it is in the canal, it is ready to hook up to the discharge line and pump.

-The Versi-Dredge can remove build ups of sediment in canals that block drainage and contribute to flash flooding during heavy rain events.
+The Versi-Dredge can remove buildup of sediment in canals that block drainage and contribute to flash flooding during heavy rain events.
 It is also ideal for cleaning and maintaining existing navigation canals.
-The Versi-Dredge is recognized globally for being the best solution for irrigation canal dredging due to its ability to remove sediments and vegetation.
-The IMS patented WeedMaster Cutterhead can be used in place of the standard SolidsMaster to remove hyacinths and densely rooted vegetation in canals.
+The IMS patented WeedMaster Cutterhead can be used in place of the standard SolidsMaster to remove hyacinths and densely rooted vegetation during canal maintenance.
 This will help restore full water flow to the canal system and adjoining irrigation ditches.

 The Versi-Dredge’s SolidsMaster Cutterhead achieves up to 25% solids consistently when dredging in canals.
 Swing dredges will cut up to 20% during the initial swing, but on the return swing will pump much lower solids.
-The Versi-Dredge is therefore using less water to remove sediments from the canal.
+The Versi-Dredge is therefore using less water to remove sediments during canal dredging.

 In some cases a canal might have a cement bottom liner.
-This is not a problem.
-The Versi-Dredge’s horizontal cutterhead can be easily outfitted with adjustable gauge wheels to prevent the cutterhead from ever touching the liner.
-In addition the Starwheels can be operated on the top surface in Paddle Wheel mode or on the bottom surface if the wheel tips are fitted with rubber boots to protect the concrete liner.
-Lined or unlined IMS has the solution.
+This is not a problem, as the Versi-Dredge’s horizontal cutterhead can easily be outfitted with adjustable gauge wheels to prevent it from ever touching the liner.
+In addition, the Starwheels can be operated on the top surface in Paddle Wheel mode or on the bottom surface if the wheel tips are fitted with rubber boots to protect the concrete liner.
+Lined or unlined, IMS Dredge has the solution for canal dredging.